kleinschmidt/juliacon2018/notes.md

 Next: we generate a schema from the combination of the resulting `Term`s and a data source (which we abstract as a `NamedTuple` of columns).
-The basic schema is just a Dict mapping each Term to a continuous or categorical term type.
-Inspired by `JuliaDB.ML` you can override the defaults by providing a Dict of "hints".
+The basic schema is just a Dict that maps each Term to its type: categorical or continuous Inspired by `JuliaDB.ML` you can override the defaults by providing "hints" in a Dict.

 With a schema in hand the last step is to _apply_ it to our formula.
 As a baseline this just replaces each un-typed `Term` with its entry from the